eostitan/eos-communication/README.md

 	});
 ```

-### .decrypt : decrypts an encrypted message
+### .decrypt : decrypt an encrypted message

-fromAcct: from which you received the message
+fromAcct: account from which you received the message

 toAcct: account with which you received a message